kjp-souza/RAG-documentation_copilot-py/README.md

 The first script `local-copilot.py` can call multiple LLM APIs (currently using only [OpenAI](https://platform.openai.com/docs/overview) and [Ollama](https://ollama.com/)) locally.

+The second script `rag-copilot.py` allows ingesting relevant content as knowledge base.
+You can add your relevant documents, such as PDF, YAML or Markdown files.

 ## Call LLMs locally

 ### Getting Started: